MrsDesiderio/Unit0TheBeginning/Lesson1PersonalInnovations.md

   _6. Describe this computing innovation"s (selected in number 4 above) intended purpose and function._

   Please enter your response here.
-Limit your response to a minimum of one paragraph containing a few swntences using proper English Grammar.
+Limit your response to a minimum of one paragraph containing a few sentences using proper English Grammar.